Average Symmetry Protected Higher-order Topological Amorphous Insulators: Topological invariants and topological property

 where $\delta_i=E_i-E_{i-1}$ with $E_i$ being the $i$th eigenenergy (calculated under periodic boundary conditions), which is sorted in an ascending order, and $\sum_{i}$ denotes the sum so that $N_E$ energy levels with positive energy closest to the zero energy are counted.
+To investigate the localization property, one can also calculate the real-space IPR at the energy $E$ defined as